raphamorim/kyoto/README.md

 - Lazy and async collections with streams.
 - Built-in types based on unsigned memory.
 - [Memory lifecycle](#memory-usage).
-- Enforces use more bits only when it's really necessary.
+- Enforces use more memory only when it's really necessary.

 ### Example Code